All Episodes

 That's a fantastic thing to say.

-My question to you is I firmly believe that Newt is positioning himself to run.
+My question to you is, I firmly believe that Newt is positioning himself to run.

-I would love to see President Newt, and he is the real deal as far as uh being the contract author of the contract um with America.
+And he is the real deal as far as being the contract author of the contract with America.

 What do you think, Stephen?

-Well, I think it might, and I think it needs to be seen what exactly he's going to say on these things uh as as this as uh as the excuse me as the primary campaigns advance.
+And I think it needs to be seen what exactly he's going to say on these things as the primary campaigns advance.

-One thing I do in my book though is I do explain what happened during the Republican Revolution, specifically during the early years.
+One thing I do in my book, though, is I do explain what happened during the Republican Revolution, specifically during the early years.

-He basically said, you know, now we're going to go after the things that should be the the interests of Republican voters, and that is uh and he actually said this alleviating uh uh racism and intolerance in the inner cities and things like that.
+And as a result, for instance, when he accepted the speakership after being re-elected as speaker after the 1996 midterm elections, 1996 elections that kept the Republican congressional majority intact, he basically said, you know, now we're going to go after the things that should be the interests of Republican voters, and that is, and he actually said this, alleviating racism and intolerance in the inner cities and things like that.

-There seems to be something uh i in the water out here in DC, and unfortunately I think uh Gingrich was sort of part of that early shifting away.
+And unfortunately, I think Gingrich was sort of part of that early shifting away.

 Maybe he's more grounded.